How To Bulk Upload Images From A CSV File To My Media

 Note: Dropbox, Google Drive, and Google Photos are not recommended for bulk image upload.

-If your images are not already online, you can bulk upload images to https://postimage.org – this is a free service that gives you direct URLs to the image files.
+If your images are not already online, you can bulk upload images to any of the following platforms – all of these are free services.

 1. Make sure to select 'Don’t Resize My Image' when uploading them.